mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

         self.right = right
 ```

 The solution is delightfully simple if you use a queue.
+As with stack questions, we'll again use a built-in `list`, this time remembering to always enqueue at the end (i.e. `.append`) and dequeue from the front (i.e. `.pop(0)`).

 {% include header-python.html %}
 ```python